-Though it sounds official, the ACPeds is not the leading organization for U.S. pediatricians; that designation goes to the 66,000-member American Academy of Pediatrics (AAP).
-ACPeds was founded in 2002 when a small number of socially conservative AAP members broke away from the AAP after it endorsed adoption by same-sex couples.
+Though it sounds official, ACPeds is not the leading organization for U.S. pediatricians; That designation goes to the 67,000-member American Academy of Pediatrics (AAP).
+ACPeds was founded in 2002 when a small number of socially conservative AAP members broke away from AAP after it endorsed adoption by same-sex couples.
 ACPeds subsequently issued its own report stating that gay parenting puts children’s health and development at high risk.

-ACPeds supports “reparative” or sexual orientation conversion therapy for homosexual juveniles, the debunked theory that homosexuality can be “cured” through therapy, and has encouraged the practice in communication with schools nationwide.
+ACPeds supports “reparative” or sexual orientation conversion therapy (also known as “ex-gay” therapy) for LGBTQ juveniles, advances the debunked theory that being LGBTQ can be “cured” through therapy and has encouraged the practice in communication with schools nationwide.
 ACPeds has also called being transgender a mental illness, and opposes families’ support of their transgender children, calling such support “child abuse.”
-Though membership is believed to be just a few hundred, ACPeds spreads its falsehoods by acting as a go-to authority for far-right media outlets like Breitbart and the Daily Caller, and Christian publications and websites.
+Though membership is believed to be just a few hundred, ACPeds spreads its falsehoods by acting as a go-to authority for far-right media outlets such as Breitbart and the Daily Caller, and right-wing Christian publications and websites.